 If you’d like to write a mod of your own, this section is for you.

 The Satisfactory Mod Manager offers a convenient developer mode that automatically installs SML.
 To enable it, change your selected profile to

 If you’re looking to write your own mods, we suggest you start with making pak mods first rather than C++ mods.
-Learn more in our Beginners Guide.
+Learn more in our Getting Started Guide.